Man found guilty of robbing Olympic cyclist Mark Cavendish in knifepoint raid

 In February, two men were jailed at Chelmsford Crown Court for their role in the robbery in Ongar, Essex.

-A third man who was wanted by police, Jo Jobson, handed himself in at Chelmsford Police Station in June of this year, 18 months after police first issued a photo appeal identifying him as a suspect.
+A third man who was wanted by police, Jo Jobson, handed himself in at Chelmsford police station in June this year, 18 months after officers first issued a photo appeal identifying him as a suspect.

 The 27-year-old, of no fixed address, denied two counts of robbery but was found guilty following a trial at Chelmsford Crown Court.

-Jurors returned their verdicts on Monday after under two days of deliberation.
+Jurors returned their verdicts on Monday after less than two days of deliberations.

+Jobson appeared to shake his head as the unanimous guilty verdicts were returned.

+Edward Renvoize, prosecuting, said the gang threatened the couple and “meted out violence to Mark Cavendish” during the raid, which happened at around 2.30am while the couple’s children were at home.